-Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) Add-On Library (JAR Embedded in the firmware only, not in the Virtual De- default->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default platform->platformDev Platform (JPF) Platform dependency used to build the firmware and praction iii->praction iiibev the Virtual Device.
-There are other ways to select the platform (see Platform Selection) Lorenz lore > dofoult Runtime Environ- See Define a Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
+Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) 1.6.
+11.6.
+1. Add-On Library (JAR Embedded in the firmware only, not in the Virtual De- default->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware 1.6.
+1 6.
+1. Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default platform->platformDev Platform (JPF) Platform dependency used to build the firmware and praction in >praction indev the Virtual Device.
+There are other ways to select the platform (see Platform Selection) kannalani >dafault Runtime Environ- See Define a Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
 There are other ways to select Sys- tem Applications (see Add System Applications) Application (WPK) Linked into the firmware only as System Application. systemapp-fw->application